swcarpentry/python-novice-inflammation/04-func.md

 > print k
 > ~~~

-> ## Combining functions to use both loops, conditionals {.challenge}
+> ## Combining functions to use both loops and conditionals {.challenge}
 >
-> Motivation:
-> Imagine you have just returned from a week long holiday where you also totally blew your petrol budget.
-You realise it would be useful to know the
-> number of days where you went over your daily petrol usage allowance of $100.
-However, as you only recorded the miles travelled per day, and you know the
-> efficiency of your vehicle in litres/km, a few calculations are going to be needed.
-These new fangled python skills are going to come in handy.
->
 > Overall Goal:
-> Given a list of miles travelled per day, a measurement of litres per kilometre, and the price of fuel, calculate the number of days where you exceeded $100
+> Given a list of miles travelled per day, a measurement of litres per kilometre, and the price of fuel, calculate the number of days where you exceeded your daily petrol budget of $100.
 >
 > ~~~ {.python}
 > trips = [80,50,170,180,80,50,200]